juddlestone/resume.itsjack.cloud/README.md

 ### ☁️ Cloud Resume Challenge | resume.itsjack.cloud
-The Cloud Resume Challenge is an innovative project designed to demonstrate cloud skills in a real-world scenario.
+The Cloud Resume Challenge is a project designed to demonstrate cloud skills in a real-world scenario.
 In this Azure edition, I've utilized various Azure services to host and manage my online resume.

 ### 📃 Architecture
 ![Architecture Diagram](./imgs/diagram.png)